LaurenceScotford/udacity-fsjd-project-2/README.md

 To set up the project (NOTE normally some of this detail would not be included in a README file, but has been included here to allow the project to be set up for evaluation):

-Create a .env file in the project root with the database connection details as follows (NOTE: these datils should on;ly be used for testing the solution NOT for confidential data):
+Create a .env file in the project root with the server and database connection details as follows (NOTE: these details should only be used for testing the solution NOT for confidential data.
+Ports can be changed here if you have a conflict with existing services):

 ```
 ENV=dev